paultuckey/vue3-plugin-bootstrap5/README.md

 On close buttons replace `data-bs-dismiss="alert"` with `v-vb-dismiss:alert`

-Listen for events on your alert element with: `v-vb-on:close.bs.alert="someMethod""` and `v-vb-on:closed.bs.alert="someMethod"`
+Listen for events on your alert element with: `v-vb-on:close.bs.alert="someMethod"` and `v-vb-on:closed.bs.alert="someMethod"`.

 See [AlertExamples.vue](examples/basic/src/components/AlertExamples.vue)